New research confirms that eating eggs boosts a healthy weight-loss plan

 consumed two eggs for breakfast as part of a reduced-calorie diet:

-- exhibited a 61 percent greater reduction in BMI
+- exhibited a 61% greater reduction in Body Mass Index, an indicator

 - reported higher energy levels than their dieting counterparts who